andrasq/node-qrpc/Readme.md

 - support call timeouts for more convenient error detection and cleanup
 - option to wrap the client into a "remote" object with callable methods that are transparently proxied to the remote service
+- expose methods to hook into the server and socket, not expect server and socket objects